starcodecourses/Dart-Grundlagen/README.md

 # Dart-Basics
-A 10-week course to learn the fundamentals of Flutter, a framework for developing mobile apps.
+A 10-week course to learn the basics of Dart, a programming language primarily used for developing mobile, desktop, and web applications.